Amh-42/inlinkai/README.md

 ## Database

-This project uses SQLite by default with Better Auth's built-in adapter.
-The database file `sqlite.db` will be created automatically when you run migrations.
+This project uses MySQL with Better Auth's built-in adapter.
+The database configuration is in `lib/auth.ts`.

-For production, consider switching to PostgreSQL or MySQL by updating the database configuration in `lib/auth.ts`.

 ## Security Notes